 With all there is to see in Venice you may wonder if it is worth making time for a trip to Burano.
 In this article, we share why we believe Burano island of colors and lace should be part of your Italian itinerary.

 One of the prettiest and most atmospheric places we have visited in Italy is the small island of Burano, near Venice.

-Tiny and unassuming, Burano sits in the Venetian lagoon and is famous for the ancient craft of lace making, as well as its chocolate box, picture-perfect look, made of colourful houses and romantic canals.
+Tiny and unassuming, Burano sits in the Venetian lagoon and is famous for the ancient craft of lace-making, as well as its chocolate box, picture-perfect look, made of colorful houses and romantic canals.